 Debt in itself is a big problem.
 Taking a loan and then returning it at a later date can have serious consequences.
 So we should spend as much money as we have rather than constantly borrowing and ending up with debt problems.
 If you ask 100 people if they want to be in debt, everyone will answer no as nobody wants to be in debt.
 The main reason people fall into debt is because they start spending money that we don’t have and then suddenly we end up owing money for things that we cannot afford.
 These debt problems can cause a lot of tension, stress, and even depression in severe circumstances.

 When we start spending money that we don’t have, i.e. spending out of our limits, then we start borrowing money so that we can fill up the gap.
 This way most of our salary goes into repaying the borrowed money.
-It becomes a viscous cycle because we will borrow money again and again to maintain the same lifestyle as we don’t want to cutback on our daily needs and enjoyments.
-It continues this way till in the end we have nothing except a pile of debt.
+It becomes a vicious cycle because we will borrow money, again and again, to maintain the same lifestyle as we don’t want to cut back on our daily needs and enjoyments.
+It continues this way until we have nothing except a pile of debt.

 Being in debt is a big problem.
 It can make life very stressful which can result in increased tension between family members.
 What makes matters worse is that most of the time people try to ignore the debt they are in and don’t realize just how serious their debt problems could be in the future.

 What do you feel when you are in debt?

 A person heavily in debt means he or she tends to spend money without thinking about paying the debt taken already.
 It can be incredibly embarrassing to admit to family or friends that you are in debt and you don’t know how you will be able to afford your existing lifestyle.
 You have probably tried repaying your debt, but you probably run short of money month after month.
 You are scared to face debt problems and spoil your health and interest in life in the future.

 How can I get rid of my debt problems?